sourabh123456/EntityFrameWork/README.md

 Migrations : Migrations is an entity framework feaure that provides a way to incrementally update the database and keep the db in sync with the application model while preserving the data in the databse.

+**Migration Commands:**
+Add ----> Add-Migration "message"
+Update -----> Update-Migrations "message" .
+After running this command the database created/update in the database.